 - Environmental – energy and climate change, biodiversity and land use, toxic emissions and waste, sustainability, supply chain management, etc.

-- Social – anticompetitive practices, marketing and advertising, privacy and data security, civil liberties, human rights concerns, impact on local communities, child labor, workplace diversity, etc.
+- Social – human rights concerns, impact on local communities, child labor, workplace diversity, civil liberties, anticompetitive practices, marketing and advertising, privacy and data security, etc.

 - Governance – bribery and fraud, controversial investments, executive compensation, management structures, board composition, executive behavior, etc.

-DSM became a signatory to the to the United Nations Principles of Responsible Investment (PRI) in October 2017.
-The PRI provides an aspirational set of investment principles and best practices designed to promote responsible investing.
-DSM’s signatory profile and Transparency Reports can be viewed on the PRI website at https://www.unpri.org/signatories/dsm-capital-partners-llc/2163.article.
+DSM became a signatory to the Principles for Responsible Investment (PRI) in October 2017.
+The PRI provides a set of investment principles and best practices designed to promote responsible investing.
+DSM utilizes the PRI’s Collaboration Platform, and DSM will become a signatory to relevant initiatives, such as the 2018 and 2021 Global Investor Statement to Governments on Climate Change, where appropriate.
+DSM completes annual transparency reports which can be provided upon request and are also available for download through the PRI website.